 I decided to build on that a bit, adding a button to the circuit that allows me to generate morse code from a button click.
 The clicks are read in by a GPIO pin, and interpreted by a Python script.

 Defining the Rules

 We should always figure out what a program is going to do before we start writing it, so here are a few rules to guide us:

 - Dots and dashes will be entered using the rules on timing outlined in “What is Morse Code?“

-- An acceptable tolerance will be built in to timing, since it’s difficult to keep an exact rhythm.
+- An acceptable tolerance will be built into the timing, since it’s difficult to keep an exact rhythm.

-- Blink a blue LED continuously, to the rhythm of the “base time”, to help with timing.
+- Blink a blue LED to the rhythm of the “base time”, to help with timing.

 - The message separator prosign AR ·-·-· will indicate the end of the message, after which the script will display its interpretation.

-- When a dot or dash is timed correctly, blink a green LED 3x rapidly; otherwise, blink red 3x
+- When a dot or dash is timed correctly, blink green LED 3x; otherwise, blink red 3x

-- as invalid/unrecognized, blink a red LED 3x rapidly, then discard the sequence.
+- as invalid/unrecognized, blink a red LED 3x and discard the sequence.